 Clubs, associations, registrations and communities deserve to be scrutinized.
 Unfortunately "accreditation", "approval", and "registration" don't always hold as much weight as they may appear to.
 No matter how official any recommendation may seem, its your responsibility to investigate each individual breeder before ever deciding where to get your new puppy.
 This is a good idea with any breed, but especially with one as new and as in demand as the Pomsky.

 Pomskies started off viral and they continue on that path.
 It isn't difficult to see why.
 Pomskies stop people in their tracks in public and their social media accounts continue to grow.

 The most famous Pomsky in the world is undoubtedly our past puppy, Norman the Pomsky.
 Bred by us, Northern California Pomskies in 2016 from a litter between our Siberian Husky Dam, Tippi, and Pomeranian Stud, Nucky.
 Norman began his new life of fame in Los Angeles CA on May 6th 2016 with his very first Instagram post.
-His family has been instrumental in making him a glowing public figure participating in charities, promoting canine products with his undeniably adorable face, and soon to appear in his very first movie!
-Keep your eyes on this darling star.
+His family has been instrumental in making him a glowing public figure participating in charities, promoting canine products with his undeniably adorable face, and evening appearing in a movie!

 More and more pomsky social media accounts pop up everyday.
 Its a fun and exciting community to be a part of, celebrating the most vibrant and joy inducing breed out there.